Support and service at Campus Gotland - autumn 2020

 The Language Workshop service is open as usual but meetings take place via Zoom.
 Make an appointment for a consultation via email@example.com

-You can also book a tutorial via Zoom.
-To book, please email firstname.lastname@example.org and indicate what you need help with, for example, programme/course, assignment/research question/topic, what you are looking for, what databases and keywords you have used previously, etcetera.
+The library is open to students, with study spaces and group study rooms, etcetera.
+We are also available for questions via email firstname.lastname@example.org and you can book a tutorial via Zoom.
+To book, please email email@example.com.
+Please indicate the programme/course you are studying and what you need help with, for example assignment/research question/topic, what you are looking for, what databases and keywords you have used previously, etcetera.

 The reception at Campus is open Monday-Friday 8:30-16:30.

 The Restaurant Maltfabriken at Campus is open 8:00-16:00, Monday-Friday.
 Their lunch meny is found here.

 Our counsellor is available as usual but meetings take place via Zoom or telephone.
 Make an appointment and please make a note on which meeting form you prefer.
 The drop in hours on Mondays 14:00-16:00 will take place via Zoom, you will find the link the Zoom meeting on Mondays here.
 Telephone counselling, Wednesdays 13:00-14:00.